 If the answer is no, start again with another valued goal.
 If it’s yes, then go for it.

-This worksheet comes from Letting a Little Non-verbal Air Into the Room, an academic publication by Ciarrochi & Robb (2005).
+This worksheet is adapted from Letting a Little Non-verbal Air Into the Room, an academic publication by Ciarrochi & Robb (2005).

 3 ACT Assessments and Questionnaires